seojuice

 On-Page SEO for Shopify

-On-page SEO is where most Shopify stores leave the most traffic on the table.
-Every product page, collection, and blog post should be optimized -- and "optimized" doesn't mean keyword-stuffed.
-It means useful, specific, and distinct.
+On-page is where most Shopify stores leave the most traffic on the table.
+"Optimized" does not mean keyword-stuffed; every product, collection, and post should be useful, specific, and distinct.

 Content Marketing and Blogging for Shopify SEO